leroidubuffet/SiteMonitor/functional_analysis.md

-# Functional Analysis: Multi-Site Website Monitor
+⏺ Functional Analysis: Multi-Site Website Monitor

-## Executive Summary
+  Executive Summary

   This is a well-architected Python monitoring system with strong security foundations, but it has several weak spots in resilience, configuration management, and operational monitoring.
-The codebase shows good security awareness (SSRF protection, credential masking, atomic writes) but needs improvements in error handling, testability, and deployment automation.
+The codebase shows good security awareness (Server-Side Request Forgery protection, credential masking, atomic writes) but needs improvements in error handling, testability, and deployment automation.

   ---
-## Architecture Overview
+  Architecture Overview

   Strengths:
   - Clean separation of concerns (checkers, notifiers, storage, utils)